ITU-IDA/MPD_ICT_CODES/notebook/README.md

 # List of Notebooks

-## 00-Generate Synthetic Data.ipynb (Optional)
+## Synthetic data - coming soon (Optional)

-This notebook generates synthetic data that mimics the structure and characteristics of Mobile Positioning Data (MPD).
+There are two notebooks which generates synthetic data that mimics the structure and characteristics of Mobile Positioning Data (MPD).
 The generated data can be used for testing purposes.
 The notebook uses Python libraries such as `numpy` and `pandas` to generate the synthetic data.
 - Input: -
 - Output: `MPD_sample_synthetic.csv`

-## 00-Generate Synthetic Data - Large.ipynb (Optional)

-This notebook is similar to `00-Generate Synthetic Data.ipynb` but can generate much larger datasets.
-It is designed for testing purposes where large amounts of data are required.
-The notebook uses the same Python libraries as `00-Generate Synthetic Data.ipynb`.
-- Input: -
-- Output: `MPD_sample_synthetic_LARGE.csv`

-## 00-Generate CRM Data.ipynb (Optional)
+## 00-Generate CRM Data.ipynb - coming soon (Optional)
 This notebook generates synthetic metadata to be used for indciator calculation, such as gender & age group.
 - Input: -
 - Output: `MPD_sample_synthetic_CRM.csv` & `MPD_sample_synthetic_zone.csv`